Ashley E LucasAssociate Professor of Theatre & Drama and LS&A Residential College

 - 2435 Walgreen

 Lucas’s research and teaching interests include U.S. Latina/o theatre, prison-related theatre, theatre for social change, and related topics in acting, playwriting, and comparative ethnic studies.
-Lucas is also the author of an ethnographic play about the families of prisoners entitled Doin’ Time: Through the Visiting Glass, which she has performed as a one-woman show throughout the U.S. and in Ireland and Canada.
-Her book manuscript, entitled We All Looking at Walls: Ethnographic Theatre in Prison Contexts, is currently under review at University of Michigan Press.
+Lucas is also the author of an ethnographic play about the families of prisoners titled Doin’ Time: Through the Visiting Glass, which she has performed as a one-woman show throughout the U.S. and in Ireland and Canada.
+Her book manuscript, We All Looking at Walls: Ethnographic Theatre in Prison Contexts, is currently under review at University of Michigan Press.